 One of my major research concerns relates to the connections between space and movement (or ‘mobilities’ – movement that is shaped by processes of power), both theoretically and empirically.

-Following my PhD (see below), I continued to develop interests in the Dover Strait as a particular maritime bottleneck through which the mobilities of ships have designed, engineered, ‘channelled’ and ultimately governed.
+Following my PhD (see below), I continue to think about the Dover Strait as a particular maritime bottleneck through which the mobilities of ships have designed, engineered, ‘channelled’ and ultimately governed.
 Here I have investigated the formulation and operation of a global governance regime – a maritime motorway, or Traffic Separation Scheme (TSS) – tracing it from its beginnings in the Dover Strait in the late 1950s, with the advent of increased trade and larger ships, through to its current day articulation and a means of directing, making secure and preventing collisions.
 I like to think of ‘maritime motorways’ as pieces of invisible infrastructure.
 You cannot build a motorway, physically, on the seas.
 You cannot tarmac the ocean.
 But through years of persistence, and then through constant monitoring and observation, the scheme materialises.

 Carceral Seas: Crime, Governance and Mobilities